-I stopped trying to be what society thought I should be, and that included how I showed up in my marriage.
-The funny thing is, a lot of what I thought I was supposed to be was actually causing the greatest amount of pain in my life.
+I stopped trying to be what I thought society wanted me to be, and that included how I showed up in my marriage.
+I discovered that what I thought I was supposed to be was actually causing the greatest amount of pain in my life.
 By constantly striving to achieve perfection, I was a stressed-out mess.
 I was so worried about how I was being perceived that I literally struggled to get out of the house to do basic errands.

-So once I stop showing up in the way I thought I was supposed to, I started to show up more fully in all my relationships, and my expectations changed.
+So once I stop showing up in the way I thought I was supposed to, I started to show up more fully in all my relationships.
+Then, my expectations changed.
 I wanted to be seen, desired, and met where I was, how I was.
 I wanted intentional relationships.